LaurePiechaczyk/project5-coffee-shop/TESTING.md

 ## Testing User Stories
 - As a Site admin/superuser, I want to delete existing coffees, so that I can be up to date with the available products.
+  - A super user logged in can delete product in the product page and in the product detail page

 - As a Site admin/superuser, I want to edit existing coffees, so that I can update the website.
+  - A super user logged in can edit product in the product page and in the product detail page

 - As a Site admin/superuser, I want to add new products to the website, so that continuously make new coffees available.
+  - A super user logged in can add product by clicking "Add a Product in the dropdown "My Account"

 - As a Registered user, I want to Easily recover my password in case I forget it, so that Recover access to my account.